Harmelodic/harmelodic.github.io/docs/blog/software-engineering/slis-slos-and-slas.md

 ### SLOs

 SLOs are _Service Level Objectives_.
-These are the minimum expectations that we set for ourselves based using the SLIs we've already defined.
-In practice, it is simply a value on the SLI gauge.
+These are the expectations that we set for ourselves based using the SLIs we've already defined.
+When implemented, it is basically a specific value on the SLI gauge.

 SLOs can also contain *qualifiers* which can give further scope or context about when the SLO is applicable, such as only being applicable during a specific time window (the duration of which must be greater than or equal to the evaluation interval used by the SLI).

-SLOs are not targets or goals for us to achieve _eventually_, but the expectations of _right now_.
+SLOs are not "targets" or "goals" for us to achieve _eventually_, but the expectations of _right now_.
 As such, not achieving an SLO should be treated as a serious incident and prioritised accordingly.

 **Tip**: When introducing an SLO for the first time, start by setting the SLO to something that is already being